Responsible Business - Let’s take responsibility!

-- The hotel utilises double-sided printing for all internal reports.
+- The hotel uses double-sided printing for all internal reports.

-- The hotel provides ongoing staff training in the RB programme.
+- The hotel provides ongoing staff training in the RB program.

 - Guests can let the hotel staff know if bed linens do not need to be replaced each day.
 Towels will not be laundered when returned to the towel rail.

 - Guests can bring used batteries to reception for recycling.

 - Hotel guests can take advantage of public transport when sightseeing in Lucerne.

 - When leaving the room, guests should be sure to carry out the room card, automatically switching off all lights.